-Here are five kinds of annual flowers that you can sow from seed right in the garden, after the average last frost date for your area.
+How to plant a flower garden with the top 5 varieties of annual flower that you can sow from seed right in the garden, after the average last frost date for your area.
 Follow the instructions on the seed packet.
 All these plants need full sun.

 'Carpet of Snow' Alyssum: Tiny, fragrant white flowers on low plants, about 4 inches high.
 Often used around perennials.